Limits for realizing single photons: Introduction

-To see the reason for the localization limit of single photons, consider a plane-wave (1D) source of a single polarization as in \figref{fig:setup}.
-For an emitted photon traveling in the $+x$ direction\autofootnote{foot:rightward_modes}{We restrict our attention to rightward-moving modes, as discussed in \secref{sec:1D_single_polarization}.
-If we include leftward-moving modes as well, there is a possibility of instantaneous localization at a single point in time.
-However, localization to (finite or half-infinite) intervals in space and time, which is required for states generated on demand, is always impossible for plane-wave single photons, as shown in \appref{sec:proof_photons_cannot_be_localized}.} from the source, we can calculate the expected electromagnetic, normal-ordered energy density as a function of position at a fixed time.
-By expressing this quantity as an integral over the photon energy (frequency), which must be positive, we obtain a Fourier integral over only positive arguments \cite{gulla2021}.
+The reason that single photons cannot be localized is the absence of negative frequencies in the quantum field's annihilation operator time dependence $e^{- i \omega t} = e^{- i \abs{\vect{k}} t}$ \cite{knight1961}, where $\omega$ is the frequency, $\vect{k}$ the wavevector, and $t$ the time.
+To see why, consider a 1D source of a single polarization as in \figref{fig:setup}.
+For an emitted photon traveling in the $+x$ direction from the source, we can calculate the expected electromagnetic, normal-ordered energy density as a function of position at a fixed time.
+By expressing this quantity as an integral over the photon frequency (energy), which must be positive, we obtain a Fourier integral over only positive arguments \cite{gulla2021}.
 Such a function with a purely positive spectrum satisfies quite strict analytic properties in terms of position and time \cite{titchmarsh1948}.
-In particular by the Paley-Wiener criterion \cite{paley1934}, this function must either be identically 0, in which case there is no photon, or it is nonzero (almost) everywhere with a maximum asymptotic fall off of $e^{-A x^\gamma}$, for $\gamma < 1$ and $A$ an arbitrary constant \cite{bialynicki-birula1998}.
+In particular by the Paley-Wiener criterion \cite{paley1934} (see also \appref{sec:proof_that_single_photons_in_1d_cannot_be_localized}), this function must either be identically 0, in which case there is no photon, or it is nonzero (almost) everywhere with a asymptotic fall off slower than $e^{-A x}$, for $A > 0$ \cite{bialynicki-birula1998}.
 In other words, any fall off slower than exponential is possible, but an exponential or faster fall off is impossible.
-This applies irrespective of the spectrum of the photon, meaning that any\footnoteref{foot:rightward_modes} plane-wave single photon has a nonvanishing energy density everywhere, and is therefore not localizable to any region in space or time (for a detailed derivation see \appref{sec:proof_photons_cannot_be_localized}).
+This applies irrespective of the spectrum of the photon, meaning that any single photon in 1D has a nonvanishing energy density everywhere, and is therefore not localizable to any region in space or time (for a detailed derivation see \appref{sec:proof_that_single_photons_in_1d_cannot_be_localized}).

 In contrast, optical states that are distinguishable from vacuum only inside some spacetime region are said to be \emph{strictly localized} to that region \cite{knight1961}.
 A signal generated on demand is by definition triggered locally (in some freely chosen region in space and time) and reliably (no option of postselection) by some external action (e.g., the experimentalist).
 The generated pulse then propagates outwards at maximally the speed of light $c$ and should therefore be strictly localized to the light cone of the trigger region.
 Since this is impossible for single photons, we conclude that exact photons cannot be generated on demand.